 A Lexile measure indicates the reading level of an individual or a book, and is represented as a number followed by an "L" (for example, 700L).
-By comparing your child's Lexile measure with the Lexile measure of a book, you can decide whether its text demand will be too difficult, too easy or just right for your child's reading ability.
-The best way to strengthen his or her reading skills is to have your child read books within his or her Lexile range.
+By comparing a child's Lexile measure with the Lexile measure of a book, you can decide whether its text demand will be too difficult, too easy or just right for the child's reading ability.
+To best strengthen his or her reading skills, a child should read books within his or her Lexile range.

-What is your child's recommended Lexile range?
+What is a child's recommended Lexile range?

-Your child's Lexile range spans from 100L below to 50L above his or her Lexile measure.
-When your son or daughter reads within his or her Lexile range, he or she should be able to comprehend enough of the book to make sense of it, while still being sufficiently challenged to maintain interest and learning.
+A child's Lexile range spans from 100L below to 50L above his or her Lexile measure.
+When the child reads within his or her Lexile range, he or she should be able to comprehend enough of the book to make sense of it, while still being sufficiently challenged to maintain interest and learning.